Sage-Bionetworks/portalsDocs/articles/uploading_in_bulk.md

 <br/>

 The above manifest describes a "file.csv" that will be uploaded to the Synapse folder `syn123` and named "Tardar Sauce".
 The manifest describes the provenance of the file indicating that it was generated using code deposited in GitHub (https://github.com/your/code/repo) from the data in `syn654`.
-Additionally, the file has been annotated with; `emotion:grumpy` and `species:cat`.
-Additonal annotations are associated with the file by adding column variables (e.g. assay, fileFormat, cellType, etc.).
+Additionally, the file has been annotated with `emotion: grumpy` and `species: cat`.
+Additional annotations could be associated with the file by adding more columns.

 To review:
 * the **path** and **parent** columns are required